 F.E.B. also has a chocolate list that reviews a variety of brands and their sourcing practices (they don’t stop at the Fair Trade or Rain Forest Alliance labels!).
 The list includes vegan chocolates that they do or do not recommend based on the issues of child and/or slave labor.

 You can view the list and learn more here.
-If you want to discover some that I tried and enjoy, check out our Chocolate gift article!

-Vegan Chocolate Recipes From Registered Dietitians
+Plant Based Chocolate Recipes From Registered Dietitians

-Get inspired by Dietitian created recipes that use vegan chocolate!
 Please note, if not explicitly stated, 100% plant based chocolate can be substituted!

 - Vegan Dark Chocolate Chip Cookies by Alex Caspero, RD and owner of Delish Knowledge